ZJCODE/Multi-Agent-Framework/README.md

         verbose=True)
 ```

-or create third-party agent service at Dify like this
+or connect a third-party agent that was created at Dify like this.

 ```python
 mathematician = Agent(name="mathematician",